specklesystems/speckle-docs-OLD/user/concepts.md

 There are two stream-level visibility options: Public and Private.

 - **Public**: Anyone with the link or `streamId` can view the stream
-- **Private**: People need to be invited to the stream to access it
+- **Private**: People need to be added as _collaborators_ to the stream to access it

-In addition to this, you can share the stream with specific people and assign them a specific role.
-There are three default roles:
+Collaborators can have one of three default roles:

 - **Owner**: full dictatorial access including deletion rights and permissions control
 - **Contributor**: can edit the stream's contents (create new branches and commits) but cannot edit stream details (name and description) or manage collaborators